jonnygrant/compile_assert/README.md

 main10.c - demonstrate compile_assert checking array ranges, based on values computed at runtime.

-main11.c - demonstrate compile_assert checking array ranges, based on values read from a file.
+main11.c - demonstrate compile_assert checking array ranges,  based on values read from a file to avoid a buffer overflow.

 main12. c - demonstrate compile_assert checking an offset resolved to a pointer is within the range bounds of a buffer (avoids buffer overruns) at runtime.

 main13.c - demonstrates how compile_assert can be used with multi file projects.
 The two files are compiled to objects, and then linked.

-main14.cpp - WIP
+main14.cpp - demonstrates how compile_assert checks argv is not nullptr

-main15.c - WIP
+main15.c - demonstrates how compile_assert requires a pointer in a struct to be valid

-main16.cpp - demonstrates a C++ templated container never_null_ptr that stubornly refuses to be constructed with a nullptr
+main16.cpp - demonstrates a C++ templated container never_null_ptr that stubbornly refuses to be constructed with a nullptr

+main17.cpp - demonstrate divide by zero caught by compile_assert.

 # avoiding buffer overflows
 main11.c illustrates the potential for a buffer overrun when loading data from a file if the input range is not adequately validated.
 Buffer overruns constitute frequent triggers for cybersecurity incidents, as observed in various third-party libraries like WebP and others.